mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

-# Near real time media analytics with Video Indexer
+# Live stream analysis using Video Indexer

 Use Video Indexer to process a live stream and display the data in a test player !